pypeaday/zfs-ops/README.md

 `setup_sanoid`, `setup_syncoid`, and `install_zfs`

 There's a caveat to the folder matching the `hostname` because that's assumed in the `syncoid-replication.service` file

+### Harbor backup

+Harbor is one of my on-prem backups, on ghost there is a systemd service to sync harbor.
+Recipe in justfile